 That’s why his photos were positively weird, using strange angles and subjects.
 Some shots are chaotic.
 Many involve nudes.
 And some are made up of vintage photos that he cut apart and reassembled.
 He took the Lithuanian school and built on top of it, creating what the Russian writer Anri Vartanov called “lyrical reportage”.
 The photos use a certain quirkiness to point out that life isn’t all systemic and orderly, no matter what the government makes you believe.

-Luckus once wrote that “The camera allows me to reflect my feelings.”
+Luckus himself once wrote “the camera allows me to reflect my feelings.”
 And he had lots of those: According to the people who knew him, he was an intense human being.
 Driven by a mad desire to work, he sometimes didn’t sleep for days, spending nights in his darkroom developing photos.
 He was a passionate lover, according to his wife Tatjana and the letters he wrote to her.

 I get the impression that photography was his way of breaking out, and at the same time a way to exorcise his demons.
-And that’s why his pictures are so powerful: There’s feeling that shines through.
-Positive feelings like passion for living life to the fullest or joy about being in love.
+There’s feeling that shines through.
+Positive feelings like passion for living life to the fullest, or joy about being in love.
 But also uncertainty, a feeling of not fitting in, not quite fulfilling expectations.
-The Russian writer Lev Anninsky has called it a “feeling of insurmountability”.
+Another Russian writer, Lev Anninsky, has called it a “feeling of insurmountability”.
 It makes the photos bittersweet.

 It was all or nothing for him, and so Vitas Luckus’ became a revered outcast: His peers loved his work, but the public never got to see it.
-He had friends in the high echelons of Soviet photography, but those friends then refused to exhibit his work, even when he donated it to the museums they were running.
+He had friends in the high echelons of Soviet photography, but those friends then refused to exhibit his work, even when he donated it to the museums they ran.

-But I don’t think it’s that simple.
+Yet I don’t think it’s that simple.
 Vitas Luckus lived in a place and a time so different from our own that I don’t think we should just it file away as yet another rebel’s story.